ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ate, ia eider to pre vest coolisg
-off loo quickly afterwards, and to aava tha dan&#x27;
-ger af expeeure to drafts of ait, which, by cbil
-ling tha surface, cause eArtnte a&#x27;terrias if it
-fall onth bowel, deafness ferlifeif it falls an
-the ear, iacurable contact ptioa if it falls on the
-lung.
-Stick Thia Vp. .
 A th following table of th number of
 pouada to th bushel may be of interest to the
 farmer and dealer, wa publish it and would ad